applied-science/deps-library/README.md

 To share a small versioned Clojure library on Clojars should be a simple thing.

+As a library author, my needs are simple:

+1. Bump the version when ready for a release
+2. Ship the code to Clojars

-This library requires just one small config file, and we take care of creating the necessary `pom.xml` (using [garamond](https://github.com/workframers/garamond)) and skinny jar (using [depstar](https://github.com/seancorfield/depstar)), which are then deployed to clojars (using [deps-deploy](https://github.com/slipset/deps-deploy)).
+With `deps-lib` this is possible using just one small config file.
+From that we create a `pom.xml` (using [garamond](https://github.com/workframers/garamond)) and skinny jar (using [depstar](https://github.com/seancorfield/depstar)), and deploy to clojars (using [deps-deploy](https://github.com/slipset/deps-deploy)).

 This library is deployed using itself.